gurleen1991kaur/go/README.md

 After cloning the code in a folder in your machine - Open command prompt and navigate to the source code folder and run the "go run myserver.go" command; that should start our server
 Open the postman app and we are ready to test our code!

+The functions we have in the code - getAccounts function - retrieves all rows in the Accounts table (Get method) getAccount function - retrieves a single account based on the account_id (Get method) createAccount function - creates a new record in the Accounts table (Post method) getTran function - retrieves all the rows in the Transactions table (Get method) createTran function - creates a new record in the Transactions table (Post method)